 Evaluation is one critical element of an Opportunity Culture, used primarily to guide development and career opportunities.
 But previous teacher evaluation reforms were built for the one-teacher-one-classroom model, and few districts have provided a robust, sustainably funded way to connect teacher evaluation with career opportunities.
-In contrast, in an Opportunity Culture, few teachers work alone most of the time.
-Because most Opportunity Culture teachers collaborate with colleagues in teams, they see one another’s thinking and actions up close.
-These colleagues and team leaders are in the best position to give one another valuable and accurate feedback to support their improvement throughout the year.
+This guide will help education leaders align evaluation and its uses with an Opportunity Culture and similar school models and career paths—successfully and at a low cost.

 This four-step Selection Action Planner for Districts and related tools guide district, school, and charter management organization leaders in selecting teachers and staff members for Opportunity Culture roles, which require new behaviors and skills.

 Opportunity Culture roles have attracted great teachers across the country, producing strong recruiting results for schools of all kinds.
 But having great roles is not enough.
 Early, active recruitment and strong communications are essential to reach great candidates—both within a district and from elsewhere—and encourage them to apply for Opportunity Culture roles.
 Some Opportunity Culture schools begin active recruitment the prior fall, rather than waiting until spring or summer.

 This toolkit helps schools and districts create an Opportunity Culture for students and teachers, in which all students have access to excellent teachers and their teaching teams, consistently, and all teachers have well-paid, financially sustainable career advancement opportunities and rigorous, job-embedded development.
 The toolkit offers step-by-step guidance for choosing and implementing the school models that allow great teachers and their teams to extend their reach to more students, for more pay, within budget.